varudesunita/CN-demo/README.md

 # CN-demo
-This is my first git
+This is my first get
+author sunita varude